Baby tower

 A baby tower, also known as an abandoned infant tower or baby girl tower, is an architectural structure found in various places in ancient China.
 They would typically take the form of a small stone or brick tower with an opening on the top.
-Dead, disabled, female, and unwanted infants could be thrown inside and abandoned.
+Dead, disabled, female, and unwanted infants could be placed inside, possibly to be abandoned.
 The baby tower is described as a donation from wealthy people in the countryside, as a more humane alternative to drowning babies in a river, common at the time.
 The pagoda architectural style is intended to suppress the spirit of the children, to prevent them from being reincarnated.

 Gender selection of children in China has been an issue for a long time due to the undesirability of female children in the Chinese patriarchal society, and the perception of male children as being more valuable for work, especially among peasants.

-Baby Towers and W. Somerset Maugham
+Baby towers and W. Somerset Maugham

 In his 1922 travelogue On a Chinese Screen, W. Somerset Maugham describes encountering a baby tower during his travels in China in Chapter 42:...A trodden path led to a little tower and I followed it.
 It was a stumpy little tower, ten feet high perhaps, made of rough-hewn blocks of stone; it was cone-shaped and the roof was like a Pierrot’s hat.
 It stood on a hillock, quaint and rather picturesque against the blue sky, amid the graves.
 At its foot were a number of rough baskets thrown about in disorder.
 I walked round and on one side saw an oblong hole, eighteen inches by eight, perhaps, from which hung a stout string.
 From the hole there came a very strange, a nauseating odour.
 Suddenly I understood what the queer little building was.
 It was a baby tower.In The Painted Veil (2007 edition; originally published in 1925), W. Somerset Maugham references the practice of infant abandonment in China through a fictional account involving a convent.
 In Chapter 51, he writes, “The moment they [the nuns] arrived they began to save the poor little unwanted girls from the baby-tower and the cruel hands of the midwife.”
 This portrayal reflects early 20th-century Western perceptions of baby towers and female infanticide in China, often framed through a humanitarian or missionary lens.